HarryHaller245/volumio-plugins-sources/motorized_fader_control/documentation.md

      - `setupFaderController`: Initializes the `FaderController` and its dependencies.
      - `queueFaderMove`: Adds fader movement commands to a queue for processing.
      - `processFaderMoveQueue`: Processes the queued fader movements and sends commands to the hardware.
+     - `setupVolumioBridge`: Establishes communication with Volumio's WebSocket API.
-     - `setupStateValidation`: Middleware to validate Volumio's playback state and avoid unnecessary updates.
+     - `setupServices`: Initializes service classes for handling playback and state updates.

-   - **Core Logic**:
+     - `registerVolumeUpdateCallback`: Registers a callback to synchronize fader movements with Volumio's volume changes.

+### 2. **`lib/faderController/`**
-     - Handles fader movement aggregation and prioritization.
+   - **Purpose**: Handles the core fader logic for motorized fader control, including MIDI communication, fader calibration, and movement processing.
-     - Interfaces with the `FaderController` for hardware communication.
-     - Manages plugin lifecycle events (e.g., startup, shutdown).

----

-### 2. **`lib/FaderControllerV2.js`**
-   - **Purpose**: Implements the `FaderController` class, which manages the motorized faders and their interactions with the hardware.
-   - **Key Classes**:
+   - **Key Components**:
-     - `Fader`: Represents an individual fader, including its position, progression, and touch state.
+     - `FaderController`: Manages fader operations, including movement, calibration, and MIDI handling.
-     - `FaderMove`: Encapsulates movement commands for one or more faders.
+     - `CalibrationEngine`: Provides advanced calibration functionality for faders.
-     - `MIDIHandler`: Handles MIDI message parsing and communication.
+     - `MIDIHandler`: Parses and processes incoming MIDI messages.
-     - `MIDIQueue`: Manages a queue of MIDI messages for serial communication.
+     - `MIDIQueue`: Manages the queue of MIDI messages to ensure smooth communication with the hardware.

-   - **Core Methods**:
-     - `setProgressionMap`: Configures the mapping of fader progression to physical positions.
-     - `updatePosition`: Updates the fader's position and emits events for movement.
-     - `progressionToPosition`: Converts progression percentages to hardware positions.
-     - `setupSerial`: Initializes the serial port for communication with the fader hardware.

----

 ### 3. **`lib/services/`**
-   - **Purpose**: Contains service classes for interacting with Volumio's playback state and other subsystems.
+   - **Purpose**: Contains service classes to handle specific playback and state-related operations.
    - **Key Services**:
-     - `BaseService`: A base class for shared functionality across services.
+     - `BaseService`: A base class providing common functionality for all services.
-     - `VolumeService`: Handles volume-related operations.
-     - `TrackService`: Manages track-related operations.
-     - `AlbumService`: Provides album-level operations.

----

-### 4. **`lib/EventBus.js`**
-   - **Purpose**: Implements an event bus for inter-component communication.
-   - **Key Features**:
-     - Allows components to subscribe to and emit events.
-     - Used for decoupling logic between the fader controller and Volumio state updates.
+     - `TrackService`: Handles track-related operations, such as seeking and playback state updates.

----
+     - `AlbumService`: Manages album-related operations, such as fetching album information.
+     - `VolumeService`: Synchronizes fader movements with Volumio's volume control.

-### 5. **`lib/StateCache.js`**
+### 4. **`config.json`**
-   - **Purpose**: Caches Volumio's playback state to reduce redundant updates.
+   - **Purpose**: Stores plugin configuration, including fader behaviors, MIDI settings, and calibration parameters.
-   - **Key Features**:
+   - **Key Configuration Options**:
-     - Tracks the current playback state.
-     - Provides middleware for validating state changes.

----

-### 6. **`config.json`**
-   - **Purpose**: Defines the plugin's configuration options.
+     - `FADER_BEHAVIOR`: Defines the behavior of each fader (e.g., volume, track seek).
-   - **Key Settings**:
-     - `SERIAL_PORT`: Specifies the serial port for the fader hardware.
+     - `FADER_SPEED_FACTOR`: Specifies the speed factors for fader movements.
-     - `BAUD_RATE`: Configures the baud rate for serial communication.
-     - `FADER_CONTROLLER_SPEED_HIGH`, `MEDIUM`, `LOW`: Defines movement speeds for the faders.
-     - `FADER_BEHAVIOR`: Maps fader indexes to specific behaviors (e.g., volume, seek).

----

-## Key Concepts

-### 1. **Fader Movement Aggregation**
-   - The `processFaderMoveQueue` function aggregates fader movement commands to prioritize the latest commands and avoid redundant updates.
-   - Uses a `Map` to store the latest move for each fader.

-### 2. **MIDI Communication**
-   - The `MIDIHandler` class parses incoming MIDI messages and translates them into fader commands.
-   - The `MIDIQueue` ensures that MIDI messages are sent to the hardware in a controlled manner, avoiding overflows.

-### 3. **Touch and Untouch Events**
-   - The `Fader` class tracks the touch state of each fader.
-   - Emits `touch` and `untouch` events when the state changes, allowing for real-time feedback.

-### 4. **Calibration**
-   - The plugin supports automatic calibration of faders during startup.
-   - Calibration ensures that fader positions are mapped accurately to progression percentages.

----

-## Plugin Lifecycle

-1. **Startup**:
-   - The `index.js` file initializes the plugin and sets up the `FaderController`.
-   - Serial communication is established with the hardware.

-2. **Runtime**:
-   - Fader movements are queued and processed in real-time.
-   - Playback state changes are validated and synchronized with the faders.

-3. **Shutdown**:
-   - Serial communication is closed.
-   - All active timers and event listeners are cleared.
+     - `CALIBRATION_*`: Parameters for fader calibration, such as start/end progression and speed.

 ---